 What Is A Potentiometer?

-It has three pins and the schematic symbol looks like this:
+A potentiometer has three pins and the schematic symbol looks like this:

+The wiper touches the strip somewhere between the two ends.
+The position of the wiper determines the resistance between the wiper and the side pins.
 You can move the point where the wiper connects to the carbon strip by turning the shaft of the potentiometer.

 When you move the wiper to the left side, the resistance between the middle pin and the left pin decreases.
 And the resistance between the middle pin and the right pin increases.

 Move the wiper to the right, and the opposite happens.